SivirGlide/FinalYearProject/README.md

 # Fraud Detection Library

-A Java-based fraud detection dependency built around a dataframe processing library (`DFLib`) and a modular suspicious activity scoring engine.
+A modular, Java-based fraud detection library built on top of a dataframe processing layer (`DFLib`) and a pluggable suspicious activity scoring engine.

 ---